North American DC-3: Space Task Group

 On 12 February 1969 Richard Nixon formed the Space Task Group under the direction of Vice President Spiro Agnew, giving them the task of selecting missions for a post-Apollo NASA.
 Agnew quickly became a proponent of NASA's ambitious plans that would culminate in a Mars attempt.
-The Task Group's final report, delivered on 11 September 1969, outlined three broad plans; the first required funding at $8 to $10 billion a year and would fulfill all of NASA's goals, the second would reduce this to $8 billion or less if the manned lunar orbiting station was dropped, and finally the third would require only $5 billion a year and would develop only the space stations and shuttle.
+The Task Group's final report, delivered on 11 September 1969, outlined three broad plans; the first required funding at $8 to $10 billion a year and would fulfill all of NASA's goals, the second would reduce this to $8 billion or less if the crewed lunar orbiting station was dropped, and finally the third would require only $5 billion a year and would develop only the space stations and shuttle.

 At first Nixon did not comment on the plans.
 Later he demanded that the program be greatly reduced even from the smallest of the Task Group's proposals, forcing them to select either the space base or the shuttle.
 Discussing the problem, NASA engineers concluded that the development of a shuttle would lower the cost of launching portions of the space station, so it seemed that proceeding with the shuttle might make the future development of the station more likely.
 However, NASA's estimates of the shuttle development costs were met with great skepticism by the Office of Management and Budget (OMB).
 Studies by RAND in 1970 showed that there was no benefit to developing a reusable spacecraft when development costs were taken into account.
-The report concluded that a manned station would be more cheaply supported with expendable boosters.
+The report concluded that a crewed station would be more cheaply supported with expendable boosters.